Dialexio/OTA-Catalog-Parser/README.md

 Mac OS X users must open it via the .app (bypassing Gatekeeper if necessary), or add an additional argument:
 `java -XstartOnFirstThread -jar path/to/Parser.jar`

-If there are arguments, the program will operate in the command prompt/terminal.
-If there are no provided arguments, the program will display a GUI.
+If there are arguments appended to the command, the program will operate in the command prompt/terminal.
+If there are no provided arguments, the program will display a GUI where you may configure its options.

 ### Command-Line Arguments
 #### Required Arguments
 * `-d <device>` specifies what device you're looking for.
 This argument is looking for a value like "iPad2,3" or "iPod7,1."
 (If you do not know what value to use, you may refer to the identifiers listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).)
 * `-f <file>` specifies the location of the OTA update catalog.
-You must save the file to your computer before running the program.
+This may be either an XML file saved on your computer, or a mesu.apple.com URL.
 * `-m <model>` specifies what device you're looking for.
 This argument is looking for a value like "N71AP" or "N66mAP."
 (If you do not know what value to use, you may refer to the internal names listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).) __This argument is required only if you are looking for OTA updates for the iPhone 6S or 6S Plus.
 It is ignored for all other devices.__

 #### Optional Arguments